farhana-kausar-shaik/Air-Quality-Data-Analysis/README.md

 ## ABOUT

-This project is about analyzing the Air Quality Health Index with different parameters in the [dataset](https://data.calgary.ca/Environment/Air-Quality-Data-near-real-time-/g9s5-qhu5) and visualizing the trends in Air Quality Health Index and Outdoor Temperature.
+This project is about analyzing the Air Quality Health Index in Calgary with different parameters in the [dataset](https://data.calgary.ca/Environment/Air-Quality-Data-near-real-time-/g9s5-qhu5) and visualizing the trends in Air Quality Health Index and Outdoor Temperature.
 The ipynb and Rmd files combinedly constitute the whole project.
 The Air Quality Health Index data was collected from the Open Calgary website.

 Author of this project: